figgy-gethsmane/AP-CS-FINAL_PROJECT/README.md

 ## Viewing repairs explained:
-This procedure calls to open the "Repairs.txt" file created from the logging repairs procedure in the read mode ("r") as "fi" again.
+This procedure calls to open the "Repairs.txt" file created from the logging repairs procedure in the read mode ("r") as `fi` again.
 The varaible log is created to store the strings created from the `.readlines` method. `.readlines` reads any text from the text file and then converts them into strings.

 ```
 with open("Repairs.txt", "r") as fi: